dbaltor/binary-tree/README.md

-# Ordered binary tree implementation using Java 17
+# Type-safe polymorphic binary search tree (BST) implementation using Java 17

-This is an exercise to implement a polymorphic unbalanced ordered binary tree using Java `Generics`, `Optional`, and `Record`.
+This is an exercise to implement a type-safe polymorphic (unbalanced) BST in a thread-safe way using Java `Generics`, `Optional`, and `Record`.
+Being a BST, the time complexity for searching, insertion and deletion are as follows:
+- average case: O(h) where h is the height of the tree
+- worst case: O(n) where n is the number of nodes

 Using both iterative and recursive approaches, the tree implements the following methods:
 1. Add item; the item is discarded if it already exists.